lokeshmeher/bashrc-for-cmd/README.md

 ### Note:

-1. The file can be saved with whatever name you want but the file type or the file extension should be ".bat" or ".cmd".
+1. The file can be saved with whatever name you want but the file type or the file extension should be `.bat` or `.cmd`.
 2. If the file is moved to a different location, you have to edit the key data in registry to reflect the changes.
-3. This method ensures that the changes persist no matter where you launch the command prompt from.
+3. This method ensures that the changes persist no matter where you launch the command prompt from and even after closing the current session.